What's left to count in the House? Can Democrats hold the majority?

 "From the math that we've done — I think it's a foregone conclusion [that Republicans take the House]," said Chamberlain.
 "But it's gonna be very close.
 It's gonna be just a couple of seats.
 And it shouldn't be I mean, this should have been a landslide, frankly."

 In the primaries, Chamberlain's group supported Republican candidates like Reps.
 Peter Meijer of Michigan and Jamie Herrera-Beutler, House Republicans who were targeted by former President Donald Trump.
-Chamberlain argued that the further-right candidates who beat their mainstream Republican picks would have been more competitive in the general election.
+Chamberlain argued that the moderate, mainstream candidates her group picked would have been more competitive in the general election, compared to the the further-right candidates who beat them and were on the ballot.

 She said that candidate quality issue, as well as a disconnect between Trump and the rest of the Republican establishment, was a reason control of the House remains so tight.